 The application for expatriate posts will be processed and a decision made within four weeks from the date of complete information received.

-All applications for import duty and/or sales tax exemption which involve the following forms need to be submitted online via https://jpc.online.mida.gov.my:
+Applications for import duty and/or sales tax exemption which involve the following need to be submitted online via https://investmalaysia.mida.gov.my:

-- PC1 - Import duty and/or sales tax exemption on machinery and equipment only for Agriculture Sector
+- Import duty and/or sales tax exemption on machinery/equipment for selected activities in Agriculture Sector

-- PC2 - Import duty and/or sales tax exemption on raw materials and component
+- Import duty and/or sales tax exemption on raw materials/component for Manufacturing Sectors

 - Research & development (R&D)